Fractions, Decimals, and Money

-Correct: You can earn from five hundred to five million dollars.
+Correct: You can earn from five hundred dollars to five million dollars.

 Incorrect: You can earn from $500 to five million dollars.

 Rule: Write decimals in figures.
-Place a zero in front of a decimal unless the decimal itself begins with a zero.
+Place a zero in front of a decimal as a courtesy to the reader.